angelkawaiix/NSO-web-theme/README.md

 ## Installation
 Each folder has the CSS code for each website, the title being the website it is used for.

-In the Editor for [Stylish](https://userstyles.org/), set the domain as the title of the file And paste the CSS Code into the code editor.
+In the Editor for [Stylish](https://userstyles.org/), set the domain using the guide below And paste the associated CSS Code into the code editor.

 ## Optimizations